 Consumers also should check their statements to make sure the issuer didn't send the card via rush delivery and charge a fee without the consumer requesting that service, experts say.
 Sherry says: "If they did, you should call and say, 'I didn't ask for this -- give me a credit.'"

 Losing a card can't always be prevented, but there are steps you can take both before and after you lose a card, to make the experience less difficult.
 Here are some tips from experts:

 - Keep your information handy.
 Make a list of your card issuers, their 24-hour telephone number, and their fees and procedures for replacing a lost or stolen card, and carry it someplace separate from your cards, says financial counselor Harrine Freeman.

 - Keep another card in a different place.
-"Always have a back-up," Hoople says.
-That way, you won't be stranded without a card and be forced to pay for an expedited replacement.
+Don’t keep all your cards in your wallet.
+Instead, tuck one into a different bag or safe storage spot.
+That way if you lose your primary card, you won't be stranded without any cards and be forced to pay for an expedited replacement.

 If you follow these tips, the loss of your card probably will be resolved as painlessly as possible and you should be able to avoid exorbitant fees.

 Card replacement data current as of June 2016; all charges are subject to change by issuer.